gnarz/z180emu/README.md

 ## z180emu
 A portable full system emulator of Z180 based boards

-This is a fork of mtdev79/z180emu, the main additon being a debugger.
+This is a fork of mtdev79/z180emu, the main addition being a debugger.
 It is invoked either by pressing escape when running the emulator, or by starting it with -d.
 The tracing, which the original emulator featured instead, has been removed.

 Also, as I don't have windows, this fork only builds and runs on linux.